iplaydollsdev/iplaydollsdev/README.md

 ### Hi there 👋
- - 💬My name is Maxim, you can call me Max!
+ - 💬 My name is Maxim, you can call me Max!
- - 💬I'm a C# developer and making games in Unity as a hobby :3
+ - 💬 I'm a C# developer and making games in Unity as a hobby :3
- - 💬I'm learning .NET, ASP.NET, HTML and CSS for being able to make web-apps!
+ - 💬 I'm learning .NET, ASP.NET, HTML and CSS for being able to make web-apps!

  - You can easily reach me by 📫Email: iplaydollsdev@gmail.com